kinsi55/BeatSaber_Tweaks55/README.md

 ### Make Basegame Song-Search Fulltext
 Changes the Basegame song search to be fulltext, so when searching for 'the top' it will not find all songs which contain 'the' or 'top' but instead only songs that contain 'the top'

-### Show walls in Zen mode
-Enables walls in Zen mode

 ### Disable Health warning
 Disables the health warning you get on every game start